abhinav-m/mishrants-gatsby-netlify/src/content/posts/2021-04-18-iterator-pattern-or-how-to-build-a-wall-one-brick-at-a-time.md

 All of these examples have been taken from [Wikipedia](https://en.wikipedia.org/wiki/Iterator_pattern), and the design pattern itself is used extensively throughout  multiple programming languages.
 But how does it tie into philosophy?

 Well, iterators can represent real life in a lot of ways.

+Let us try to think of what iterators do in a way that represents real life.

+In the above **range iterators example,** we are generating a sequence of numbers (end exclusive) where the numbers themselves are not generated *beforehand.*  Taking a more philosophical look at this, I like to think of iterators as working on something one thing (*or brick if you have been reading closely)* at a time.

+Iterators ***do not worry*** about the **future, or the past**.
+All they care about is the present.
+In the range iterators example, the iterator has the current value of the range, until it's done condition is reached.
+In the **reverseArrayIterator** just above, the iterator only cares about the current index of the array, starting from the last index.